Karin Hoffmeister, MD

 For the first time, the National Heart, Lung, and Blood Institute (NHLBI) offered a K12 Career Development Program in translational glycosciences called “National Career Development Consortium for Excellence in Glycosciences.”

-The Program will support and educate glycoscientists so that they can better understand the functional diversity and specificity of glycans.
+The Program supports and educates glycoscientists so they can better understand the functional diversity and specificity of glycans.

 For more information, visit: Translational GlycOmics Program for Career Development in Glycoscience